Can Fulham buck trend to stay in Premier League?

-Premier League: Can Fulham avoid relegation from top flight under Marco Silva?
+Premier League: Can Fulham succeed in the top flight under Marco Silva?

 Last updated on .From the section Fulham

-Up, down, up, down, up... will 2022-23 be the season Fulham can finally avoid the drop and achieve Premier League survival?
+Up, down, up, down, up... will 2022-23 be the season Fulham finally avoid the drop and achieve Premier League survival?

 The Cottagers beat Preston North End 3-0 at Craven Cottage on Tuesday to complete one of the most foregone conclusions of the campaign and cement their return to England's top flight.

 But they have been here before.
-Twice.
-In the past five seasons.
+Twice in the past five seasons.
 And both times have been followed by swift, chastening relegations back to the Championship, only to once again come back up at the first time of asking.

 Marco Silva's team have cut through the league with ruthless efficiency - led by the unstoppable Aleksandar Mitrovic with a record-breaking 40 league goals (and counting).
 The Cottagers have swept away almost all before them this season.

-Yet Mitrovic and his team-mates have faltered when faced with the Premier League's more clinical finishers, tougher defences and all-round higher intensity, so what is different about Silva's team and do they have what it takes to finally break the relegation curse?
+Yet Mitrovic and his team-mates have faltered when faced with the Premier League's more clinical finishers, tougher defences and all-round higher intensity.

+So what is different about Silva's team and do they have what it takes to finally break the relegation curse?

 'Brighton would rip them apart'